TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

-## Further Reading
+### Additional Resources
-*This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something*
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * Launch School's [chapter on flow control](https://launchschool.com/books/ruby/read/flow_control#conditionals) is a good learning resource.

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you're having trouble answering the questions below on your own, review the material above to find the answer.

+  * What is a Boolean?
+  * What are "truthy" values?
+  * Are nil, 0, "0", "", 1, [], {} and -1 considered true or false?
+  * When do you use elsif?
+  * When do you use unless?
+  * What do || and && and ! do?
+  * What is returned by puts("woah") || true?
+  * What is the ternary operator?
+  * When should you use a case statement?